tjmomon92/Js.Notetaker/README.md

 This application utilizes express.js and a dedicated UUID for security.
 This application can accept and store new user notes, and update and delete any notes that are completed or no longer applicable.

 ## Testing
 To run this project, a user will need to first clone the public repo, and then run an 'npm i' command to install all required dependencies.
+Utilize localHost port 3001 for testing.

 ## Licensing
 Licensed under [MIT](https://opensource.org/license/mit/)